ovn-org/ovn/Documentation/intro/install/ovn-upgrades.rst

 converted to the new schema automatically, if the schema change is backward compatible.
 OVN tries the best to keep the DB schemas backward compatible.

-However, there can be situations that an incompatible change is reasonble.
+However, there can be situations that an incompatible change is reasonable.
 An example of such case is to add constraints in the table to ensure correctness.
 If there were already data that violates the new constraints got added somehow, it will result in DB upgrade failures.
-In this case, user should manually correct data using ovn-nbctl (for north-bound DB) or ovn-sbctl (for south- bound DB), and then upgrade again following previous steps.
+In this case, user should manually correct data using ovn-nbctl (for north-bound DB) or ovn-sbctl (for south-bound DB), and then upgrade again following previous steps.
 Below is a list of known incompatible schema changes and how to fix when error encountered.

 Post-split releases (20.03+)
 ''''''''''''''''''''''''''''